 There also have been various studies about overall decontamination factors that result from the overall PUREX process14, there are however, no studies in the open literature that study the intermediate steps of the PUREX process.
 This is important because there are variations in methods towards implementing the PUREX process and understanding the intermediate steps is helpful because they produce different distribution ratios and potentially different decontamination factors.

 Descriptions of various PUREX processes are provided in many sources with explanation of chemistry including flow sheets and DFs5, 14-18.
-These sources generally report overall beta or gamma DFs of up to 108 with Pu recoveries of 99.7% for industrial scale reprocessing facilities.
+These sources generally report overall beta or gamma radiation DFs of up to 108 with Pu recoveries of 99.7% for industrial scale reprocessing facilities.
 While DCs for the various process steps of PUREX have been previously reported, details about elemental DFs for PUREX cycles have been largely limited to the major activity contributors, such as 106Ru and 95Zr14.
 A compilation of distribution data for PUREX extraction processes provides data for U, Th, and Pu in a variety of concentrations19.
 DCs for Zr, rare earth metals, Pu, and Th are also available 20-25.
-Additionally, Ga has been studied for separation26 because it is a common contaminate in weapons-grade plutonium.
+Additionally, Ga has been studied for separation26 because it is a common contaminant in weapons-grade plutonium.

-This work is unique in that DFs will be used on process plutonium with attribution analysis ensuing.
+This work is unique in that elemental DFs will be determined and used on a PUREX processed plutonium with an attribution analysis ensuing.

 Procedure